 Every person is entitled to protection from persecution.
 Canada has recognized this basic human right since 1951 when it signed the Convention relating to the Status of Refugees (the Geneva Convention).
-The right to life, liberty and security of the person is also enshrined in the Canadian Charter of Rights and Freedoms
+The right to life, liberty, and security of a person is also enshrined in the Canadian Charter of Rights and Freedoms.

 The Immigration and Refugee Board of Canada (IRB) decides who is a Convention Refugee or a person in need of protection.
 Convention Refugees are outside their home country or the country they normally live in.
 They are not able to return because of a well-founded fear of persecution based on:

 A person in need of protection is a person in Canada who cannot return to their home country safely.
 This is because if they return, they would be subject to a: